Udit365/Learning-MDX/MDX Basics Notes/2_Sets_and_Tuples.md

     1. *Empty set is allowed but, empty tuple is not allowed*
     2. *If there is no comma separated values in rows/columns, i.e., we have a single object then, we it will work perfectly even if we treat it as a set (enclosed within curly braces) or, tuple (enclosed within normal braces) or, left it without enclosng it within any kind of braces.*

-## Handling Hierarchies
+### Handling Hierarchies
----

-In a geography hierarchy both, `Group` and `Country` belongs to the different levels of same attribute hierarchy and therefore, we have to put them togather as a set :
+In a geography hierarchy both, *Group* and *Country* belongs to the different levels of same attribute hierarchy and therefore, we have to put them togather as a set :

 ```mdx
 SELECT